1. TÊTE D’ALLUMETTE, Saint-André de Kamouraska

 4. LE MALBORD, Sainte-Anne-des-Monts

 We set sail for the Gaspé Peninsula, where the beautiful Malbord strip awaits us.
-As in “T'es un petit Malbord, toi!” says Thierry Lafargue, one of the three owners, referring to the folkloric expression that designates the inhabitants of Haute-Gaspésie.
+As in “T’es un petit Malbord, toi!” says Thierry Lafargue, one of the co-owners, referring to the folkloric expression that designates the inhabitants of Haute-Gaspésie.
 Located on the shores of the St. Lawrence and built in a former general grocery store, Le Malbord quickly became a must for people passing through this side of the peninsula.
-The summer has been particularly busy, and the owners are the first to be surprised by this fervour.
+The summer is particularly busy.

 5. CAP GASPÉ, Gaspé